Marjan154/birth-deathrate/README.md

 In the project directory, you can run:
 ### `npm install`
 This will install any module or package that you are missing.
-Please run this before running nom install
+Please run this before running npm start

 ### `npm start`